-Dangerous and defective products cause millions of injuries in Florida and across the United States each year.
+Dangerous and defective products cause millions of injuries in Florida and the United States annually.
 Unfortunately, while product manufacturers have a legal duty to ensure that their products are reasonably safe for their intended use, the data show that product-related accidents are far too common.
-If you, your child, or another loved one has been injured in a product-related accident, your family may be entitled to financial compensation.
+If you, your child, or another loved one has been injured in a product-related accident, your family might be entitled to financial compensation.
 This article provides an overview of what you need to know about filing a lawsuit for a faulty product in Florida.

 - Defective Design – A product is considered defective in its design if the product is unsafe for its intended use even when manufactured correctly.
 For example, if a piece of furniture is prone to tipping over, this could be considered a design defect.